 This article summarises publicly available guidance from regulators and official sources.
 It is general educational information only and does not constitute legal or professional advice.
 Requirements vary by jurisdiction.
 Consult your regional authority or a qualified professional for advice specific to your situation.

 In short: No two regions approach AI governance the same way.
 The EU has the most prescriptive binding law (EU AI Act, in force from August 2024).
 The UK is principles-based with no standalone AI Act.
 The US operates through existing agency powers and state laws.
-Canada is progressing proposed legislation (Bill C-27 / AIDA).
+Canada has no federal AI-specific legislation: the proposed AIDA died on the order paper in January 2025 and was not re-tabled.
 Australia is updating existing frameworks including the Privacy Act.
 For businesses operating across multiple jurisdictions, the EU AI Act's extraterritorial reach and the GDPR/Privacy Act data obligations are typically the most impactful compliance drivers.

 This hub page provides an orientation to AI governance across five regions.
 Each region has a dedicated explainer with more detail on the specific bodies, obligations, and guidance.
 Use this page to understand the landscape at a glance, then follow the regional links for depth.
 Regulatory environments change quickly.
 The articles linked below include last-verified dates, and primary sources should always be checked for current positions.